-D.C. officials and community leaders celebrate the largest community solar canopy in the District at the Children’s National Research & Innovation Campus
+The District’s largest community solar canopy unveiled at the Children’s National Research & Innovation Campus

 April 28, 2021

-The District’s largest solar canopy was unveiled on the grounds of the Children’s National Research & Innovation Campus (RIC), located on the former Walter Reed Army Medical Center campus.
-Several representatives from District government and the business community participated in a ribbon-cutting ceremony to celebrate the installation, which is part of the District’s Solar for All program.
-The canopy will provide more than 325 income-qualified households with clean, renewable energy and electricity bill savings over the next 15 years.
+D.C. officials and community leaders unveiled the District’s largest solar canopy on the grounds of the Children’s National Research & Innovation Campus (RIC), located on the former Walter Reed Army Medical Center campus.
+The canopy is part of the District’s Solar for All program.
+It will provide more than 325 income-qualified households with clean, renewable energy and electricity bill savings over the next 15 years.

 “When we began to plan the Children’s National Research & Innovation Campus, we wanted to do more than discover new and better ways to care for children.
 We also wanted to support the local community,” said President and CEO of Children’s National Kurt Newman, M.D.
 “I'm proud that we could incorporate the solar design into our campus thereby returning clean energy to the residents of Ward 4 and doing our part to support the environment."